hashicorp/field-workshops-consul/docs/slides/azure/consul-community/index.md

 ![:scale 15%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_consul.png)

 ???
-This workshop introduces students to the open-source version of Consul.
+This workshop introduces students to the community edition version of Consul.

 It is focused on Azure.